huwenboshi/huwenboshi.github.io/_posts/2021-02-21-crosspopfunct.markdown

 ### What did we find?

-We analyzed the studies of 31 diseases and complex traits from UK Biobank (Europeans) and Biobank Japan (East Asians).
+We analyzed genetic studies of 31 diseases and complex traits from UK Biobank (Europeans) and Biobank Japan (East Asians).
 Averaging across the traits, we found that the cross-population genetic correlation across East Asians and Europeans was about 0.85, although for some traits this quantity was much lower (e.g. ~0.3 for major depressive disorer).
 This results suggest that genetic effects in different populations are, overall, similar to each other.
-But, they are not *exactly* the same, suggesting genetic effects are dissimilar, in other words, population-specific, for some parts of the genome.
+But, they are not *exactly* the same, suggesting that genetic effects are dissimilar, in other words, population-specific, for some parts of the genome.

+We then looked specifically for components of the human genome that have population-specific

 ### What are the implications?